touch

 Example:

-# Attempt to touch in restricted directory
+# Attempt to create or update a file named 'test.txt' in the restricted '/root' directory

 $ touch /root/test.txt